CURO Group (NYSE:CURO) Updates Q2 2021 Earnings Guidance

-CURO Group (NYSE:CURO) updated its second quarter 2021 earnings guidance on Tuesday.
+CURO Group (NYSE:CURO) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $0.250-$0.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.290.
 The company issued revenue guidance of -.

-CURO Group (NYSE:CURO) last posted its quarterly earnings data on Sunday, May 2nd.
-The company reported $0.69 EPS for the quarter, topping analysts’ consensus estimates of $0.32 by $0.37.
-The business had revenue of $196.60 million for the quarter, compared to analyst estimates of $202.20 million.
+CURO Group (NYSE:CURO) last announced its quarterly earnings data on Sunday, May 2nd.
+The company reported $0.69 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.32 by $0.37.
 CURO Group had a return on equity of 49.91% and a net margin of 8.53%.
-On average, analysts predict that CURO Group will post 1.51 earnings per share for the current year.
+The firm had revenue of $196.60 million for the quarter, compared to analyst estimates of $202.20 million.
+On average, equities research analysts anticipate that CURO Group will post 1.51 earnings per share for the current year.

-Separately, Zacks Investment Research lowered CURO Group from a hold rating to a sell rating in a research note on Monday, June 7th.
+Separately, Zacks Investment Research lowered CURO Group from a hold rating to a sell rating in a report on Monday, June 7th.

-In other news, Director Michael Mcknight sold 16,888 shares of the company’s stock in a transaction that occurred on Monday, May 10th.
-The stock was sold at an average price of $16.03, for a total value of $270,714.64.
-Following the sale, the director now directly owns 34,959 shares in the company, valued at approximately $560,392.77.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Chadwick Heath Faulkner sold 55,679 shares of the company’s stock in a transaction that occurred on Tuesday, May 4th.
-The shares were sold at an average price of $15.08, for a total value of $839,639.32.
-Following the completion of the sale, the director now owns 34,959 shares in the company, valued at $527,181.72.
+In other CURO Group news, Director Chadwick Heath Faulkner sold 1,000,000 shares of the company’s stock in a transaction dated Tuesday, June 15th.
+The stock was sold at an average price of $15.75, for a total transaction of $15,750,000.00.
+Following the completion of the sale, the director now directly owns 34,959 shares in the company, valued at $550,604.25.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Michael Mcknight sold 23,284 shares of the stock in a transaction dated Wednesday, June 9th.
+The shares were sold at an average price of $18.04, for a total value of $420,043.36.
+Following the completion of the sale, the director now owns 34,959 shares of the company’s stock, valued at approximately $630,660.36.
 The disclosure for this sale can be found here.
-Insiders have sold 1,183,590 shares of company stock worth $18,823,726 over the last 90 days.
-Corporate insiders own 52.19% of the company’s stock.
+Over the last quarter, insiders have sold 1,183,590 shares of company stock worth $18,823,726.
+52.19% of the stock is owned by company insiders.

 About CURO Group